-Up until 4 years ago I had never had beer cheese soup.
+Up until five years ago I had never had beer cheese soup.
 It was one of those things I would see on Diners, Drive-Ins & Dives and my mouth would be salivating.
 Partly because Florida is pretty warm as most know, soup just isn’t a super popular dish.

 But then I moved to Portland.
 The first night I was there I went to Deschutes Brewery and saw they had beer cheese soup!
 It was an instant decision to order and I’ve been in love with it ever since.
 I learned pretty quickly that almost every micro brewery in Portland had their own offering of beer cheese soup.
 So needless to say I tried quite a few varieties.

 I mean it has cheese and beer, how could it not be good!
 I was in beer cheese soup bliss until I moved to Maryland where it just isn’t as popular.
 So I set out to make my own version and I created this easy beer cheese soup recipe that is pretty fantastic.
 Like anything that relies on wine or beer for flavor, the type of beer you use will affect the taste.
 I usually use a pale ale but give your favorite beer a try and soon realize this is the best beer cheese soup out there.

 What Ingredients are in this Beer Cheese Soup Recipe?

 - Unsalted Butter

 - Produce – carrots, red bell pepper, lemon

 - All-purpose flour

 - Chicken stock

 - Hot sauce